Taxonomy

 These companies have to disclose information on:

-- the share of turnover and/or,
+- The share of turnover and/or;

-- the share of expenditures (capital expenditures – CAPEX and/or operational expenditures – OPEX) related to their activities aligned with the EU Taxonomy.
+- The share of expenditures (capital expenditures – CAPEX and/or operational expenditures – OPEX) related to their activities aligned with the EU Taxonomy.

 Please note that CSRD foresees a specific application timeline based on the characteristics mentioned above.
 Visit CSRD for more information.